Christmas in Italy.

-Christmas in Italy or Panettone vs Pandoro.
+Christmas in Italy: Panettone vs Pandoro.
+Which Wins?

 Christmas in Italy is a special holiday.
 It is always celebrated with family.
 As the saying goes, “Natale con I tuoi, Pasqua con chi vuoi” (Christmas with your family, Easter with whoever you want).
 From the beginning of November, Pandoro and Panettone appear in stores.
 These are famous sweet cakes.
 They are available in industrial and artisanal varieties.
 They differ in price and, of course, taste.

 Christmas is also the time for the famous Cantucci and Vin Santo.
 People think about the holiday menu, buy gifts, decorate their homes, and put up Christmas trees.
 Artificial ice rinks are set up in the city, concerts are held, and Christmas markets open.
 They are especially famous and widespread in northern Italy.
 Markets, supermarkets, and flower shops sell “Christmas star” (Christmas flowers).
 Every parish prepares a live “Presepe” (Nativity scene).

 The whole family gathers around the table on the evening of December 24, jokes, has dinner, and exchanges gifts at midnight.
 Special attention is paid to dessert.